Table of Contents

 CGY = (P1-P0)/P0,

-where P0 is the initial price of the security or stock, while P1 is the price of the stock/security at the end of the period which is being considered.
-The CGY formula is a formula that calculates the rate of return.
-The formula for can CGY does not consider any dividends paid on the stock investment, which are calculated separately with the dividend yield formula.
+WP0 is the initial price of the security or stock, while P1 is the price of the stock/security at the end of the period being considered; the CGY formula calculates the rate of return.
+The formula for CGY does not consider any dividends paid on the stock investment, which are calculated separately from the dividend yield formula.
 The CGY is combined with the dividend yield to determine the total return for the stock.
-If a company does not pay any dividend, the total stock return is equal to CGY.
+If a company does not pay dividends, the total stock return equals CGY.

 How to calculate capital gains yield on the stock using Excel: